 Cover letter writing tips for teachers and school administrators are in abundance.
 What I’ve decided to do is organize many strategies and helpful tricks in a fun and unique way.
-This alphabetized list of teacher cover letter writing tips will help you write a letter to complement your teacher resume and ultimately generate interviews.
+This alphabetized list of teacher writing tips will help you create a letter to compliment your teacher’s resume and ultimately generate interviews.

 Whether you are a primary, elementary, middle, secondary, or high school teacher these cover letter writing tips will help you get your resume in top-notch shape.

 A couple of months ago, I wrote a similar style or formatted post containing A-Z resume writing tips specific to writing a teacher resume.

 Cover Letter Writing Tips for Teachers Displayed Using the Alphabet

 There are many cover letter writing tips for teachers and this one is at the top of the list of importance.
 Take your most significant, relevant accomplishments and include them in your cover letter.
 If they are on your resume, make sure you don’t word them exactly the same.
 You may need to be slightly restructured to flow with the cover letter.
 If you have more than two, incorporate them into bullet points.
 Make sure you briefly explain how you executed these achievements.